manossaratsis/manossaratsis.com/content/bio/index.md

 ---
 title: Bio
-description: I am a software engineer and architect with a passion for cities, electrification, and thoughtful design.
+description: I am an architect and software engineer with a passion for cities, electrification, and thoughtful design.
 ---
 * TOC
 {:toc}